 It says:

-"Implement consent for ads personalization - You are not providing EEA end-user consent signals required for ad personalization features.
+"Implement consent for ads personalization - You are not providing end-user consent signals required for ad personalization features.
 Take action before March 2024 or your campaign performance will be impacted."

 Google's Tag Manager Help page explains the steps you should take to manage user consent, including obtaining consent choices, communicating those choices to Google, and ensuring that Google tags and any third-party tags are responding appropriately to users' consent choices.